telliott99/CryptoQuickies/Beale_cipher.md

 >>>
 ```

 5 text characters turned into 26 binary digits, turned into 7 octal hex letters.
-We waste a bit of keystream, but not much.
+We waste a bit of keystream, but not that much.

-We might use transposition as above to scramble the key a bit.
+We could use transposition as above to scramble the key a bit.
 Or a spiral pattern.
 Or seed a PNRG and choose the DNA letters according to that schedule.
+But if you're going to do that, you might as well just use aes-cbc-128.

-The secret key would just be the gene for that message and the seed.
+The secret key would just be the gene for that message.
+Or a genome and a position where to begin, and a direction.